Paint.NET: Plugins

 Paint.NET supports plugins, which add image adjustments, effects, and support for additional file types.
 They can be programmed using any .NET Framework programming language, though they are most commonly written in C#.
 These are created by volunteer coders on the program's discussion board, the Paint.NET Forum.
 Though most are simply published via the discussion board, some have been included with a later release of the program.
 For instance, a DirectDraw Surface file type plugin, (originally by Dean Ashton) and an Ink Sketch and Soften Portrait effect (originally by David Issel) were added to Paint.NET in version 3.10.

 Hundreds of plugins have been produced; such as Shape3D, which renders a 2D drawing into a 3D shape.
 Some plugins expand on the functionality that comes with Paint.NET, such as Curves+ and Sharpen+, which extend the included tools Curves and Sharpen, respectively.

 Examples of file type plugins include an Animated Cursor and Icon plugin and an Adobe Photoshop file format plugin.
 Several of these plugins are based on existing open source software, such as a raw image format plugin that uses dcraw and a PNG optimization plugin that uses OptiPNG.

 Forks

 paint-mono

-Paint.NET was created for Windows, and has no native support for any other system.
-With its previous open-source nature, the possibility for alternate versions was available.
+Paint.NET was created exclusively for Windows and has no native support for other operating systems.
+Due to its former open-source licensing, the development of alternative versions was possible.
 In May 2007, Miguel de Icaza officially started a porting project called paint-mono.
 This project had partially ported Paint.NET 3.0 to Mono, an open-source implementation of the Common Language Infrastructure on which the .NET Framework is based.
 This allowed Paint.NET to be run on Mono-supported platforms, such as Linux.
 This port is no longer maintained and has not been updated since March 2009.

-Newer Mono runtime 6 versions are able to run original Paint.NET releases up to 3.5.11 almost perfectly.
+Newer Mono runtime 6 versions are able to run original Paint.NET releases up to 3.5.11 with only minor issues.